amirivojdan/neyshekar/README.md

 - Total tokens: **565,797**
 - Vocab size: **27,250**

-> [!CAUTION]
-> **Sample mismatches in v4.** A number of clips in the **v4** release (2026-05-14)
-> have misaligned audio–transcript pairs.
-Training or evaluating on this snapshot
-> may introduce label noise and lead to unreliable results.
-If you have already downloaded v4, discard it and re-download v4.1.

 ### V4.1 — 2026-06-15

 - Total samples: **40,008** (**f**: 21,613, **m**: 17,845)